Classic Inca Trail Tour Take advantage of 10% discount

 The All Included Service provides a tour guide on the Inca Trail and Machu Picchu in English, Spanish.
 If you want another language, request it in a private service through email@example.com.

 6) Can I visit Huayna Picchu on the Inca Trail?

-Yes, you can visit the Huayna Picchu mountain by booking the All Inclusive Service to the Inca Trail 4 days.
+Yes, you can visit the Huayna Picchu mountain by booking the All Included Service to the Inca Trail 4 days.
 For this, you must add an extra cost for the purchase of the entrance Machu Picchu + Huayna Picchu.

 7) How are the bathrooms during the Inca Trail?

 Toilets are basic and are located in each camp.
-In addition, the All Inclusive Service offers chemical service in the camps (only for the group).
+In addition, the All Included Service offers chemical service in the camps (only for the group).
 The showers are basic (cold water) and are located in the first Ayapata camp and in the last Wiñayhuayna camp.
 In addition, the tour includes hot water in tubs for basic personal hygiene.

 8) Can I see all the archaeological sites during the Inca Trail?